What Is Genital Herpes?

 - herpes simples virus type 2 (HSV-2)

-HSV-1 is the virus that causes cold sores around the mouth.
+HSV-1 is the that causes cold sores around the mouth.
 It can cause genital herpes when it spreads through oral sex.
 But most of the time, genital herpes is caused by HSV-2.

 How Do People Get Genital Herpes?